-OBJECTIVES INDICATORS 2024 RESULTS 100% of electricity consumption covered by green electricity (annually) % of electricity consumption covered by green electricity 100% hydroelectric and biomass), the location in the country / consumption market when possible and the 15-year limit for eligible power plants.
+OBJECTIVES INDICATORS 2024 RESULTS 100% of electricity consumption covered by green electricity (annually) % of electricity consumption covered by green electricity 100%

 Since 2022, JCDecaux has covered 100% of its electricity consumption with electricity from renewable sources, in accordance with the Group's commitment made in 2014 and renewed in 2019 when it joined the RE100.
 By committing to certain renewable electricity producers over several years, JCDecaux continues to support a sustainable energy transition.